ecerulm/vue-express-token/backend-express/README.md

   * the client should store the returned token in localStorage/sessioStorage
 * /api/status
 * /api/userinfo
+  * accesible with and without `Authorization: Bearer xxxx`
+  * tells the client if it's authenticated or not
 * /api/increaseCounter
+  *

 # Generate a secret and put it in .env